aimms/user-guide/aimms-ide/Aimms/Page Manager/Page Objects/Picture/Properties/Bitmap_Object_Properties_-_Bit.rst

 **File Name/Identifier**

-To draw a picture on a page, Aimms always needs an image file (supported files are: BMP, EMF, Exif, GIF, ICON, JPEG, JPG, PNG, TIFF, and WMF).
+To draw a picture on a page, AIMMS always needs an image file (supported files are: BMP, EMF, Exif, GIF, ICON, JPEG, JPG, PNG, TIFF, and WMF).
 This file should either be available on your disk, or should be imported in your project file as a Project User File.
 Besides specifying the location of the filename directly, you can also specify a string parameter that contains a reference to a file name.